netdata/netdata/src/claim/README.md

 - `NETDATA_CLAIM_PROXY`: The URL of a proxy server to use for the connection (optional)
 - `NETDATA_EXTRA_CLAIM_OPTS`, may contain a space separated list of options.
 The option `-insecure` is the only currently used.

-The `NETDATA_CLAIM_TOKEN` alone is enough for triggering the claiming process.
+The `NETDATA_CLAIM_TOKEN` alone is enough for triggering the connection process.

-If the claiming process fails, the reason will be logged in daemon.log (search for "CLAIM") and the `cloud` section of `http://ip:19999/api/v2/info`.
+If the connection process fails, the reason will be logged in daemon.log (search for "CLAIM") and the `cloud` section of `http://ip:19999/api/v2/info`.

 ## Reconnect